-- HEAP is the table that is used for fast data access but data will be lost if the table or system crashes.
+- Heap is the table that is used for fast data access, but the data will be lost if the table or the system crashes.

-- InoDB is the table that supports transactions using the COMMIT and ROLL BACK commands.
+- InnoDB is the table that supports transactions using the COMMIT and ROLLBACK commands.

-- BDB can support transactions similar to InoDB but the execution is slower.
+- BDB can support transactions similar to InnoDB, but the execution is slower.

-Yes, the syntax for using MySQL with LINUX operating system is /etc/init.d/mysqlstart
+Yes.
+The syntax for using MySQL with Linux operating system is as follows:

-Use of ENUM will limit the values that can go into a table.
-For instance; the user can create a table giving specific month values and other month values would not enter into the table.
+The use of ENUM will limit the values that can go into a table.
+For instance, a user can create a table giving specific month values and other month values would not enter into the table.

 - AFTER INSERT